LeyuChen/L0-ERM/README.md

 Here is a description of the variables in this dataset.

-Y: an indicator of whether automobile is the chosen mode of transportation.
-DCOST : the transit fare minus automobile travel cost in dollars CARS  : the number of cars owned by the traveler's household DOVTT : the transit out-of-vehicle travel time minus automobile out-of-vehicle travel time in minutes DIVTT : the transit in-vehicle travel time minus automobile in-vehicle travel time in minutes
+Y: an indicator of whether automobile is the chosen mode of transportation DCOST : the transit fare minus automobile travel cost in dollars CARS  : the number of cars owned by the traveler's household DOVTT : the transit out-of-vehicle travel time minus automobile out-of-vehicle travel time in minutes DIVTT : the transit in-vehicle travel time minus automobile in-vehicle travel time in minutes